An Adaptive Multi Agent Bitcoin Trading System: Case Studies

 \subsection{Daily Feedback without Weekly (Long Term) Feedback}

-On 4 November 2024, the Quants agent leaned heavily on bearish technicals (MACD -76.84, 70\% of prices below VWAP, ADX = 27.33) and recommended a conservative 35\% BTC / 65\% cash allocation.
+On 4 November 2024 as seen in figure ~\ref{fig:without_ltf}, the Quants agent leaned heavily on bearish technicals (MACD -76.84, 70\% of prices below VWAP, ADX = 27.33) and recommended a conservative 35\% BTC / 65\% cash allocation.
 The Signals agent, however, highlighted bullish catalysts: positive sentiment mean (+0.1164) and strong news flow on miner AI integration and \$200K price targets, leading it to recommend 70\% BTC / 30\% cash.
 The Decision agent synthesized these by overweighting Quants’ technical caution, cutting BTC exposure to 40\%, which proved overly conservative since Bitcoin actually gained +2.24\% that day.

-Reflect feedback was explicit: Quants had overemphasized bearish confluence without giving enough weight to neutral RSI/Bollinger signals, while the Decision agent was criticized for failing to quantify the strength of news catalysts (e.g., \$200K targets as asymmetric upside).
+Reflect feedback was explicit: Quants had overemphasized bearish indicators without giving enough weight to neutral RSI/Bollinger signals, while the Decision agent was criticized for failing to quantify the strength of news catalysts (e.g., \$200K targets as asymmetric upside).
 Signals, by contrast, received positive feedback for identifying the correct bullish call, with only minor suggestions to better calibrate FGI thresholds.

 This feedback directly influenced the allocations on 5 November 2024.
 Quants softened its stance: though MACD remained bearish and ADX weak, it noted VWAP positioning and elevated on-chain activity (\$50.58B volume, 528k addresses) as possible accumulation signals, recommending a higher 60\% BTC exposure than the day before.
 Signals doubled down on its bullish framing, prioritizing the Trump election-driven rally to \$75k and interpreting FGI=70 as a bullish but not extreme greed signal, leading to 65\% BTC.
 The Decision agent, informed by Reflect’s critique of over-hedging, gave greater weight (65\%) to Signals’ event-driven catalysts while still acknowledging Quants’ caution, settling on 55\% BTC / 45\% cash.
+The agents successfully anticipated the bullish movement: Bitcoin rose by 2.24\% that day, and all the three agents generated returns of approximately 5\%.
 This trade aligned with the sharp November rally, showing how the feedback loop enabled adaptation: Quants adjusted away from excessive pessimism, Signals refined its interpretation of sentiment extremity, and the Decision agent corrected its tendency to over-hedge, thereby capturing the upside more effectively.